Great Railway Stations: Evoking the Spirit of Romance and Adventure

 In this lecture we will take a journey around some of the most evocative and splendid of them, looking not only at the magnificence of the architecture and the brilliance of the engineering, but discovering numerous artworks within the stations and examining many depictions of stations in art.
 These include Claude Monet’s Gare St Lazare and William Powell Frith’s Paddington.

 Ian Swankie is a Londoner with a passion for art and architecture.
 He is a Freeman of the Worshipful Company of Art Scholars, an official guide at Tate Britain, Tate Modern, Guildhall Art Gallery and St Paul’s Cathedral, and an active freelance London guide.

-This lecture will be streamed online on Wednesday 7th October 2020 at 11:00am.
-TAS RLS members will be invited by email to join the lecture.
+This lecture was streamed online on Wednesday 7th October 2020 at 11:00am.